Requirements Settings

 Test | Adding the test procedure and doing automatic verification whenever the test runs are performed. |

-Here’s what the default verification methods with their default closeout references are shown in the verification methods settings.
-The user can change the closeout references to the default ones and also create their verification method with their closeout references.
+Here’s what the default verification methods with their default closeout references are shown in the Figure Verification Method Options.
+The user can change the closeout references to the default ones and also create a verification method with their closeout references.

-For example, let's say the user would like to add a new verification method “Script” with the closeout reference “Upload”.
-Within the verification method settings, on the right side corner click on “+” and add the name, abbreviation and the closeout reference as shown in the gif below:
+For example, the user would like to add a new verification method, “Script”, with the closeout reference “Upload”.
+Within the verification method settings, on the right side corner, click on “+” and add the name, abbreviation and the closeout reference as shown in the video below:

 State

-States in Valispace denote the state at which the requirement text is present.
-The default requirement states we have in the settings are Draft, In Review and Final.
-The user can manually set the state to each requirement.
-Here, the user has the access to add new states other than the default ones.
+States in the Requirements and Systems Portal denote the state at which the requirement text is present.
+The default requirement states in the settings are Draft, In Review, and Final.
+The user can manually set the state of each requirement and add new states.

-In case any of the users change the requirement text, the user can set the transition state or change the state manually in the Requirements Module.
+If any users change the requirement text, the user can set the transition state or change the state manually in the Requirements Module.

-For example, when a requirement text is in the final state and there is a modification to be done due to the change in the stakeholder needs, the user modifies the requirement text.
-If the transition state set up for the state “Final” is “Draft”, whenever the requirement text is edited the state of the requirement will automatically change.
+For example, when a requirement text is in the final state and needs to be modified due to a change in stakeholder needs, the user modifies the requirement text.
+If the transition state set up for the state “Final” is “Draft,” whenever the requirement text is edited, the state of the requirement will automatically change.

 Note: if the transition state is not visible in the “Requirement state“ settings, click on the columns on the right side and tick the transition column.